Certo Strawberry Freezer Jam

 - Rinse your berries and either dry them gently with a towel or place them in a colander to help drain any excess water.

 - Remove the stems from 1 quart of strawberries and cut away any blemishes.
-If you're using store bought berries I suggest cutting them into quarters to make them easier to mash.
+If you're using store-bought berries, I suggest cutting them into quarters to make them easier to mash.

 - Mash the strawberries with a potato masher until the mixture looks soupy.
 This will leave some small bits of strawberry intact and give the jam a bit of texture.